 2018 Players Choice Awards Comeback Player Finalists

-Michael Brantley, Edwin Jackson and David Price are selected as finalists by AL players; Clay Buchholz, Matt Kemp and Miles Mikolas are NL finalists.
+In the AL, Michael Brantley, Edwin Jackson and David Price were selected as finalists, as were Clay Buchholz, Matt Kemp and Miles Mikolas in the NL.

 Michael Brantley’s great 2018 season wasn’t the best of his 10 years in the majors, but it might have been the most satisfying.
 After a 2015 shoulder injury required surgery and caused him to miss all but 11 games in 2016, then suffering a severe ankle injury in August 2017 that kept him out of the lineup for much of the second half, he played 143 games and slashed .309/.364/.468 with 17 home runs and 36 doubles this season.
 The 31-year-old Brantley was also selected for the All-Star Game for the third time in his career.